IsvaraWoo/webpack-devserver/README.md

 ## Config

 ### Port and address of DevServer
-To indicate another port and address, add
+DevServer default listen on localhost:8080, to indicate another port and address, add
 ```js
 devServer: {
 	address: '111.111.111.111',